Jarod-57/Jarod_NPC_System/README.md

 ## How to setup:

 -- Step 1:
-    \n - Create an empty named NPCSystem in your scene
+    <br/> - Create an empty named NPCSystem in your scene
-    \n - Add the NPCSPawner component to the NPCSystem empty.
+    <br/> - Add the NPCSPawner component to the NPCSystem empty.
 Everything on the script is pretty self explaining, but you'll find "documentation" at the end of the readme.
-    \n - Add all your NPC prefabs to the Base NPC Prefab list and add their animation state controller to NPCAnimatorStateController Field.
+    <br/> - Add all your NPC prefabs to the Base NPC Prefab list and add their animation state controller to NPCAnimatorStateController Field.

 -- Step 2:
     - Create an empty child of NPCSystem and name it SpawnpointManager.